-Waste Generated from DSDILGP activities
+Waste Generated from DSDI activities

-The department has more than 1100 staff members working in seventeen locations across the state.
-The majority (approximately 79 per cent) of the department's staff are in 1WS.
+The department has staff members working in fifteen locations across the state.
+The majority of the department's staff are in 1WS.
 The general nature of duties conducted by staff is office based.

 The initiatives and targets identified in the plan target office-based activities.
 The rationale behind this is that, in general, office-based functions will generate a generic waste stream irrespective of the geographical location or the specific role performed.